yt-project/yt/doc/source/reference/command-line.rst

     help                Print help message
     bugreport           Report a bug in yt
-    hub_register        Register a user on the Hub: https://hub.yt/ instinfo            Get some information about the yt installation version             Get some information about the yt installation (this is an alias for instinfo).
+    hub_register        Register a user on the yt Hub: https://hub.yt/ instinfo            Get some information about the yt installation version             Get some information about the yt installation (this is an alias for instinfo).